-DTI suffers from significant noise which may render subsequent analysis or medical decisions more difficult.
-In the presence of noise the estimation of anisotropy indices from the diffusion tensor is known to be systematically biased [13, 14].
-In addition to the common random errors the order of the diffusion eigenvectors of the tensor which is essential for fiber tracking is subject to a sorting bias especially at high noise levels.
-Noise reduction is therefore essential.
-In [15] we proposed a new smoothing method for noise reduction in DTI based on the Propagation-Separation (PS) approach [16].
-The procedure has been shown to naturally adapt to the structures of interest at different scales [15, 16].
+In Tabelow, Polzehl, Spokoiny, and Voss (2008) we proposed a new smoothing method for noise reduction in DTI based on the propagation-separation (PS) approach (Polzehl and Spokoiny 2006).
+The procedure has been shown to naturally adapt to the structures of interest at different scales (Tabelow et al. 2008; Polzehl and Spokoiny 2006).
 Thus, it avoids loss of information on size and shape of structures, which is typically observed when using non-adaptive filters.
 This is especially important for DTI, where the structures of interest, the white matter fibers, may be very small and anisotropic.

-Extending [15] we will in this paper discuss the estimation of the diffusion tensor from the diffusion weighted data using heteroscedastic non-linear regression, propose a model for heteroscedastic variances and provide a solution for Rician bias correction within the structural adaptive smoothing procedure.
-We present a new package dti for R, which implements this extended PS approach for reducing the noise by adaptive smoothing of diffusion weighted data in the context of the diffusion tensor model.
+Extending Tabelow et al. (2008) we in this paper discuss the estimation of the diffusion tensor from the diffusion weighted data using heteroscedastic non-linear regression, propose a model for heteroscedastic variances and provide a solution for Rician bias correction within the structural adaptive smoothing procedure.
+We present a new package dti (Tabelow and Polzehl 2009b) for R (R Development Core Team 2009), which implements this extended PS approach for reducing the noise by adaptive smoothing of diffusion weighted data in the context of the diffusion tensor model.
 The package provides methods for all steps in a common diffusion tensor analysis from data access to visualization of estimated tensors and indices.

-The paper is organized as follows: In section 2 we review the basic notation of DTI and discuss linear as well as non-linear estimation methods for the diffusion tensor and the estimation of heteroscedastic variances.
+The paper is organized as follows: In Section 2 we review the basic notation of DTI and discuss linear as well as non-linear estimation methods for the diffusion tensor and the estimation of heteroscedastic variances.
 Section 3 is dedicated to Rician bias and its correction.
-We outline the extended structural adaptive smoothing procedure in section 4.
-Finally, we describe the usage and capabilities of the R-package dti and provide several examples in the last section 5.
+We outline the extended structural adaptive smoothing procedure in Section 4.
+Finally, we describe the usage and capabilities of the R package dti and provide several examples in the last Section 5.